 - Personal liability.
-Cheap travel insurance should also cover personal liability, which protects you if you're liable for damage or injury to a third party.
+Inexpensive travel insurance should also cover personal liability, which protects you if you're liable for damage or injury to a third party.

 - 24/7 assistance.
-Make sure your cheap travel insurance policy has 24/7 worldwide emergency assistance.
+Make sure your travel insurance policy has 24/7 worldwide emergency assistance.

 Go through this checklist before you commit to purchasing a basic plan: